A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Introduction

 The algorithm is probabilistic in the following sense: at several steps, we have to choose random elements from the base field, typically in the form of matrices or vectors.
 Every time a random element $\gamma$ is chosen in a parameter space such as $\QQ^i$, there will exist a non-zero polynomial $\Delta$ such that success is guaranteed as soon as $\Delta(\gamma)\ne 0$.

-To our knowledge, this is the best known result for this question; compared to the recent result of Basu and Roy~\cite{BaRo13}, the exponents appearing here are better, but as noticed before, our results do not have the same generality.
-Basu and Roy's algorithm relies on the introduction of several infinitesimals, which allow them to alleviate problems such as the presence of singularities; our algorithm avoids introducing infinitesimals, which improves running times and output degree but requires stronger assumptions.
-In addition, Basu and Roy's algorithm is deterministic.
+To our knowledge, this is the best known result for this question; compared to the recent result in~\cite{BaRo13}, the exponents appearing here are better.
+Even under our assumptions, Basu and Roy's algorithm relies on the introduction of several infinitesimals, which allow them to alleviate problems such as the presence of singularities; our algorithm avoids introducing infinitesimals, which improves running times and output degree but requires stronger assumptions.

-The output of Basu and Roy's algorithm has degree polynomial in $n^{n \log^2(n)} D^{n \log(n)}$, whereas ours is polynomial in $n^{n \log(n)} D^{n \log(n)}$.
-The reason the latter is better is essentially due to the way intermediate systems are written: the construction in~\cite{BaRo13} involves several steps where minors of Jacobian matrices are expanded, leading to a more severe degree growth.
-In our case, we avoid as much as possible the computation of such minors.